Janice Gurney: Blind Stairs (2003-2004)

-The work Blind Stairs is a collaborative exhibition created by Arlene Stamp, Mary Scott, Janice Gurney shown from 2003–2004 in The Southern Alberta Art Gallery.
-This collaboration came together as all artists found they were at a similar place in their artistic journey wherein they were revisiting and reinventing their previous works.
+The work Blind Stairs is a collaborative exhibition created by Arlene Stamp, Mary Scott, and Janice Gurney shown from 2003 to 2004 in The Southern Alberta Art Gallery.
+This collaboration came together as all artists found they were at a similar place in their artistic journey, wherein they were revisiting and reinventing their previous works.
 Gurney's contribution to the exhibition included ‘cancelled’ versions of her older works.

 Similar to Gurney, each artist is connected through their work towards appropriation and reinvention; likewise, they all share a fascination with connecting and analyzing the present through the work of the past, even from a personal lens.

 This collective exhibition also connects the transgression of binaries each artist brings to their own work as a shared subversion – one that can be considered inherently feminist.

 Conspiracies of Illusion: Projections of Space and Time (2012)

-This exhibition featuring work from Janice Gurney, Yam Lau, Nestor Kruger, David Reed, and the late Blinky Palermo ran from August to November 2012, in the McMaster Museum of Art.
+This exhibition, featuring work from Janice Gurney, Yam Lau, Nestor Kruger, David Reed, and the late Blinky Palermo, ran from August to November 2012 in the McMaster Museum of Art.
 The installation itself sought to explore how artists interact with space and time and alter their experiences within these dimensions.
 The works of these artists, including Gurney, challenge time and space as unproblematic and continuous.